 Meanwhile, make the frosting: Put syrup in a small saucepan over medium-high heat and simmer, uncovered, until reduced to 2 tablespoons, 15 to 20 minutes.
 Set aside to cool.
 Cream together butter and cream cheese; then add sugar and mix well.
 Add cooled reduced syrup, cream, and vanilla; beat until smooth.

 When cakes are done, cool them in their pans 30 to 45 minutes.
 Then remove from pans, layer, and frost.
-Garnish with walnut halves.
+Garnish with walnuts.